 Blue Jays vs. A's Highlights

-Kevin Gausman and the Blue Jays take on Brent Rooker and the A's on June 8, 2024
+Kevin Gausman and the Blue Jays defeat Brent Rooker and the A's, 7-0

-Kevin Gausman and the Blue Jays take on Brent Rooker and the A's on June 8, 2024
+Kevin Gausman and the Blue Jays defeat Brent Rooker and the A's, 7-0

 Bryce Harper put on a show for fans at the MLB London Series between the Philadelphia Phillies and New York Mets, celebrating with a soccer-style slide after his home run.